aubricus/aubricus.github.io/about/index.md

 Aubrey enjoys:

-Biking, going on adventures hikes, distance running, playing guitar and bass, and snowboarding (weather and season permitting).
+Biking, bike commuting, going on adventures hikes, distance running, playing guitar and bass, and snowboarding (weather and season permitting).
+Essentially, when he's not coding he's either outside or playing music.

 <!-- Comment this back-in when Contact page is finished -->
 <!-- ### Want to get in touch? -->